 One would’ve to dig up and dust off the cobwebs off the Syracuse Orangemen record books to find Leo Rautins’ name.

 Rautins’ a Canadian basketball prodigy of his own, is responsible for the last Canadian triple-double BasketballBuzz could find against NCAA division one teams, with 13 points, 13 assists and 11 rebounds against Boston College on February 19, 1983.
 A talented Rautins notched three career triple-doubles in two seasons, including two in less than 40 days apart.

-Current freshman Dalano Banton (Western Kentucky) came up two points shy with a 8 point, 13 rebound and 10 assist outing against the Wisconsin Badgers on December 29, 2018.
-Former Kentucky Wildcats’ Shai Gilgeous-Alexander and current Clippers’ point guard came close with a 17 point, 10 assist and 7 rebound effort against Ole Miss on Feb 24.
+Current freshman Dalano Banton (Western Kentucky) came up two points shy with an 8 point, 13 rebounds and 10 assist outing against the Wisconsin Badgers on December 29, 2018.
+Former Kentucky Wildcats’ Shai Gilgeous-Alexander and current Clippers’ point guard came close with a 17 point, 10 assists and 7 rebound effort against Ole Miss on Feb 24.
 2018.

-Montreal’s Khem Birch (Orlando Magic) nearly took down the record on three occasions during his second season with the UNLV Rebels, including a 11 point, 12 rebound and 9 block outing versus New Mexico on February 15, 2014.
-Birch, a shot blocking phenom also had two other games with 8 blocks and finished his career with 211 swats in just 53 NCAA career games, translating to an unheard of 4 blocks per game.
+Montreal’s Khem Birch (Orlando Magic) nearly took down the record on three occasions during his second season with the UNLV Rebels, including an 11-point, 12-rebound and 9 block outing versus New Mexico on February 15, 2014.
+Birch, a shot-blocking phenom also had two other games with 8 blocks and finished his career with 211 swats in just 53 NCAA career games, translating to an unheard of 4 blocks per game.